 As your baby speeds towards the six-month mark, you will be amazed at how well they put the pieces together for themselves just by being given the opportunities to develop their little muscles to engage with the world.

 In the first six months encourage your baby’s physical development by:

-- Putting your baby under a mobile while they are happily awake is excellent for encouraging arms, legs and tummy muscles to be activated to reach for or kick the mobiles.
+- Putting your baby under a mobile is excellent to encourage arms, legs and tummy muscles

 This, in a nutshell, is how your baby develops their first few critical physical milestones.
 Soon after six months, most babies are having such fun exploring their world that they are ready to use those strong back and tummy muscles to sit.

 Milestones are also only guidelines so don’t be concerned if your baby is a little slower than another baby – by 18 months, most healthy babies are on a par physically.

 Although newborns are asleep most of the time, mentally they begin to form the connections such as recognition, memory, and language right from day one.
 Your baby’s alertness and interest in the world plays a big part in the development of intelligence.